Crabasa0/CS231-constraint-programming/README.md

 # constraint-programming

+Authors: This code was written by myself and Brandt Dudziak (brandtdudziak)

 The code generates solutions to the following problems:

 1. (party.pl) Write a Prolog program that finds a good set of people to invite to a party.
 You start with the following information: